ic-dev21/unbound/README.md

 I already had a docker instance of Pi-Hole running in a container on both my Raspberry Pi (Primary) and Synology NAS (Secondary).

 Both Pi-Hole instances were running flawlessly but I wanted the extra privacy afforded by unbound.
-I tried multiple methods, bridge networking, macvlans, single images with both, but none worked or could be simply spun up on either hardware without major changed.
+I tried multiple methods, bridge networking, macvlans, single images with both, but none worked or could be simply spun up on either hardware without major changes.

 So by trial and error I was able to get unbound to work with the docker-compose examples in this repository.